Research papers and presentations

 Patent protection and technology transfer – help or hindrance?, presentation to the KDI Conference on Intellectual Property for Economic Development: Issues and Policy Implications, Seoul, 18/19 February 2010, and the Santa Clara Computer and High Technology Law Journal Symposium on Clean Technology, Santa Clara, California, 29 January 2010.

-use and value of IP rights, paper presented at the UK IP Ministerial Forum
+and value of IP rights, paper presented at the UK IP Ministerial Forum on

 Some facts about business method and software patents at the USPTO and the EPO, presentation to the George Wahington University Law School Conference on Patents and Entrepreneurship in Business and Information Technologies, Washington, DC, June 2009